-Renowned music composer A R Rahman was conferred with Hridaynath Mangeshkar Award in Mumbai on Monday evening.
+Mumbai: Renowned music composer A R Rahman was conferred with Hridaynath Mangeshkar Award here this evening.

 Veteran filmmaker Subhash Ghai presented the fifth Hridaynath Mangeshkar Award to Rahman on the 78th birthday of Pandit Hridaynath Mangeshkar, well-known composer and the younger brother of Lata Mangeshkar and Asha Bhosle.

 “The music of Hridaynath-ji is an inspiration,” Rahman said, adding that the Mangeshkar family has been upholding a great musical traditions across generations.